KodeyThomas/BackendDev/README.md

 ![cloudflare](assets/cloudflare.png)

+Additionally a project I am currently working on along side this project, requires me to understand `Next.JS` + `React.JS` as they are both powerful frameworks that are key in building successful web based applications.

+I need a good understanding in both frameworks to create a good end product, due to that fact I shall also be studying `Next.JS` + `React.JS`

 ### The Roadmap I Will be following

 So the roadmap I will be following can be found [HERE](https://roadmap.sh/backend) but I can already do a few things on there, so I shall be ticking off what I already can do to simplify the process.